Casperento/llvm-bytecode-to-dot/README.md

 # LLVM - Bytecode to DOT

 A LLVM pass that prints bytecode programs into the dot format.

-This is a project for the DCC888 class.
+This is a [DCC888 class](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/) project assignment.

 # Description